 Bladderwrack is also rich in zeaxanthin and fucoidan.
 Zeaxanthin is a natural carotenoid that helps guard our eyes from oxidative harm, thus guarding us from eye-related disorders such as macular degeneration.
 Fucoidan, a polysaccharide found in the cell walls of brown algae, has been shown to inhibit tumor growth and regulate the production of AP-I (which regulates cell proliferation), making bladderwrack an excellent cancer-fighting food.

-Nori – The Ocean’s Premier Protein Source
+Nori – The Ocean’s Best Protein Source

 Nori, which is famous for its role in wrapping sushi and garnishing noodle dishes, is the greatest seaweed source of protein.
 Indeed, depending on its quality, nori is comprised of between 30 and 50 percent protein (a comparable amount to soybeans, spirulina, and chlorella), making it an excellent source of bioavailable, plant-based protein for vegetarians and vegans.
 Protein, of course, plays a crucial role in the growth and repair of cells; a deficiency can lead to muscle and joint pain and a constant craving for unhealthy foods such as refined carbs and sweets.